You have 0 product(s) in your cart.

 Which system do I choose??

-Of the 50 odd systems available, there are 3 produced by Hollis.
+Of the fifty odd systems available, there are 2 produced by Hollis.
 Hollis has one of the world’s leading ranges of technical specialist diving equipment and is named after Diving Hall of Fame member Bob Hollis.
 They manufacture dependable and innovative technical diving equipment for your personal exploration needs.
 They bring engineering experience to the industry, designing the highest quality diving equipment available.
-Built to accommodate the beginning sport diver to the exploratory technical diver, using the most cutting edge materials and proven technologies for any condition.
+Built to accommodate the beginning sport diver to the exploratory technical diver, using the most cutting-edge materials and proven technologies for any condition.

 Designed and Built with Pride in the USA.
 Whichever system you choose, the Hollis SMS range has you covered.

-The SMS100 really is the one stop shop of the Hollis SMS line.
+The SMS75 really is the one stop shop of the Hollis SMS line.